renaissance-publishing/renaissance/chapters/03-skills.md

     -   There's no rule against a creature that can't fly taking ranks in the fly skill---although it also won't do them much good.

--   Interest (COG, Field Skill)

-    -   Passive, Knowledge
-    -   Represents knowledge in some area of interest for your character.
-Interest represents informal study; for formal training, consider either Academics or Profession.
-    -   Almost anything can be an Interests, and Interests can be very broad or very specific.
-    -   Example Fields: Criminal Gangs, Folklore, Local Religions, Noble Heraldry
-    -   Some characters might substitute an Interest for an Academic skill, representing extensive experience with a body of knowledge they have attained outside of an academic institution.
-        A shaman who has had no formal academic training might have
-        Interest: Theology or Interest: Shamanic Rights, for example, and use those skills in place of Academics: Theology.
-You should discuss such a substitution with your GM.

 -   Intimidate (SAV)
     -   Active, Combat, Social
     -   Used to represent your characters ability to manipulate others through menace rather than poise.